cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 ## Limitations of our Design

-We took a naïve approach in developing the Timeline.
+We took a naive approach in developing the Timeline.

 <><>the problems the linear timeline solved<><>